wp-plugins/my-tickets/readme.txt

 * Add 'Waiting List' as payment status (admin-only by default)
 * Add option to use radio buttons instead of checkboxes

+= 1.2.4 =

+* There was an incomplete SVN commit on 1.2.3 that caused update issues.
+This enables people with "this isn't really 1.2.3" to update.

 = 1.2.3 =

 * Moved logic that switched to offline gateway if total = 0